R44VC0RP/StudyGPT/README.md

 ## Usage

-1. Open the StudyGPT HTML file in your browser.
+1. Open the StudyGPT HTML file in your browser or visit it at [r44vc0rp.github.io/StudyGPT](https://r44vc0rp.github.io/StudyGPT).
+(Then input your OpenAI API key.
+Don't have one?
+Go to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) to get one.)
 2. Enter the number of questions you want to answer.
 3. Enter the topic you want to study.
 You can input a study guide, list of topics, or any other relevant content.
 4. Click "Submit" to start the quiz.